htcondor/htcondor/docs/grid-computing/grid-universe.rst

 File transfer of a job's executable, ``stdin``, ``stdout``, and ``stderr`` are automatic.
-When other files need to be transferred using HTCondor's file transfer mechanism (see the :doc:`/users-manual/submitting-a-job` section, the mechanism is applied based on the resulting job universe on the remote machine.
+When other files need to be transferred using HTCondor's file transfer mechanism (see the :ref:`users-manual/submitting-a-job:submitting jobs without a shared file
+system: htcondor's file transfer mechanism` section), the mechanism is applied based on the resulting job universe on the remote machine.

 HTCondor-C Jobs Between Differing Platforms
 '''''''''''''''''''''''''''''''''''''''''''